// Writing a Quine the "Dumb Way"

 }

-Save this C++ source code file as quine.cpp, and then you can use the following command to verify if its output is identical to the original source code:
+Save this C++ source code as `quine.cpp`, and then use the following command to verify that its output is identical to the original source code:

 g++ quine.cpp && ./a.out | diff quine.cpp -

-There is another type of Quine where a program written in Language A outputs source code in Language B, and this Language B source code, when run, outputs the original Language A code, forming a cycle from A to B back to A. This process can even include more languages, such as A -> B -> C -> D -> E -> A.
+There is another type of quine where a program written in language A outputs the source code of a program in language B, which in turn outputs the original source code in language A, forming a cycle from A to B back to A. This process can even involve more languages, such as a cycle from A to B to C to D to E and back to A.

-There is a project on GitHub that constructs a cycle of over 100 languages.
+On GitHub, #link("https://github.com/mame/quine-relay")[there is a project that constructed a cycle involving over 100 languages].

-After using our “dumb method” with hexadecimal encoding, since we no longer need to consider escape character issues, we can easily construct this for any number of languages.
+After using this "dumb way" of hexadecimal encoding, we no longer need to worry about escape characters, making it easy to construct cycles of any number of languages.

-Next, let’s combine the Python and C++ examples above to construct a C++ program that outputs a Python program, which when run, outputs the original C++ program.
+Next, we'll combine the Python and C++ examples above to construct a C++ program that outputs a Python program, which in turn outputs the original C++ program.

-First, write the Python version template, which is the same as above:
+First, write the Python template, same as before:

 dna = '🐱,🐍'